galluk/weather-dashboard/README.md

 # weather-dashboard
-Display weather data for an entered/selected city using openweathermap api.
+Display weather data for an entered/selected city using data from the openweathermap api.